webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Charging-Horde.md

 ---
 aliases:
 - Charging Horde
 tags:
-type:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/7
+- Ability/Tier/High
-  - Action
+- Ability/Pool/Might
-points:
-  - 7 Might
+- Ability/Categories/Meta
 ---

-# Charging Horde
+## Charging Horde

-**Points**: 7 Might Points
+>7  Might
-**Type**: Action

 You and two or more of your followers next to you can act like a single creature to make a charge attack.
 When you do, all of you move up to a short distance, during which time you can attack anything that comes within immediate range along your path with an asset to the attack.
 Targets that take damage take an additional 3 points and are knocked prone.
+Action.